ranglust/venomoid/README.md

 ## Overview
-[Venomoid](https://en.wikipedia.org/wiki/Venomoid) is a builder pattern that simplifies the use of [viper](https://github.com/spf13/viper) and reduce the need for builderplating viper in every project
+[Venomoid](https://en.wikipedia.org/wiki/Venomoid) utlizes the builder pattern in order to simplify the use of [viper](https://github.com/spf13/viper) and reduce the builderplate footprint n every project

 ## Download
 To download the package run: